 B. ENVIRONMENTAL ELEMENTS

+c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.

-Describe the purpose, type, and approximate quantities of any filling or grading proposed.
+e.
+Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.

-What types of emissions to the air would result from the proposal (i.e., dust, automobile, odors, industrial wood smoke) during construction and when the project is completed?
+a.
+What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.